It is well known that the weather makes a difference to the roasting process. The change of seasons. A clear sunny day versus rainy weather.

 But temperature is not the only factor – the humidity also affects the roast.

-Humid air will transfer heat quicker than dry air.
-Water molecules transfer heat more efficiently than other air molecules, primarily Nitrogen and Oxygen.
+(1) If the air is already heated humid air will transfer heat quicker than dry air.
+Water molecules transfer heat more efficiently than other air molecules, which are mainly Nitrogen and Oxygen.

 So, if you have any airflow in your roaster: Air with higher water content will transfer heat quicker.

-Have you tried being in a sauna compared a steam bath (also called Turkish Hamam) ?
-The steam bath is about 40°C, but the sauna is like 80-90°C. That’s because the heat in humid steam bath air will hit you much more efficient than the dry sauna air.
+Have you tried being in a sauna compared with a steam bath/ Turkish Hamam ?
+The steam bath is about 40°C, but the sauna is like 80-90°C. That’s because the heat in humid steam bath air will hit you much more efficiently than the dry sauna air.

 Relative and Absolute humidity